top of page

 REFLECTION

-An exciting challenge and valuable experience as an emerging designer.
+This project was an exciting challenge and valuable experience as an emerging designer.

 More User Research